 I graduated from the University of Wrocław with a master’s degree in mathematics, and having a math background has helped me a lot, especially set theory. — Sorry, what?
 For the non-mathematicians among us… — Set theory is a subfield of mathematical logic that studies, well, sets.

 A set is just a collection of objects — it could be anything, really.
 The first thing that comes to mind is a set of numbers, for example, all even numbers, 2, 4, 6, etc. You can perform a variety of operations on a set, like, a union or an intersection.
-If you ever had to draw a Venn diagram in high school, you were doing set theory!
 Basically, data tables behave just like abstract sets, and you can apply all those rules and operations to them.

-In our part of the team — data engineering — you should also be familiar with the concept of a data warehouse, where integrated data from one or more sources is stored, and with designing so-called ETL processes.
+In our part of the team — data engineering — you should also be familiar with the concept of a data warehouse, where integrated data from many sources is stored, and with designing so-called ETL processes.
 ETL means extracting, transforming, and loading data to get exactly what we want.